Frayo44/Privacy-Policy/make_over_privacy_policy.md

 ## 7. Third-Party Services

-1. **AWS Bedrock**
+1. **AWS Bedrock Anthropics Model**
    - Used for AI image processing.
 By uploading images, you consent to having them processed on AWS Bedrock’s servers.
+We are subject to AWS Bedrock’s Terms of Service.

 2. **Google Analytics & Firebase**
    - Used for usage analytics and crash reporting.
 Please refer to [Google’s Privacy Policy](https://policies.google.com/privacy) for more information on their data handling practices.